 The Big 4 firms in Austria have already built CSRD teams for their PIE clients.
 They’ll compete for the larger Mittelstand entities.
 Mid-tier firms have the advantage of existing client relationships and lower overhead, but need to demonstrate competence.
 Running a pilot engagement (even on a reduced-fee basis) with a willing client before the legislative deadline arrives is the most effective way to build both capability and credibility.

 Resource allocation matters.
-A first-year CSRD engagement requires at minimum one team member with ESRS knowledge (who has completed KSW training or equivalent), one team member familiar with the client’s industry and operations (typically the existing financial audit manager), and a reviewer with sustainability assurance experience.
-If your firm doesn’t have the reviewer internally, consider partnering with a specialist or engaging KSW-accredited experts for the review function.
+A first-year CSRD engagement requires at minimum one team member with ESRS knowledge (who has completed KSW training or equivalent) and one team member familiar with the client's industry and operations (typically the existing FS audit manager).
+You also need a reviewer with sustainability assurance experience.
+If your firm does not have the reviewer internally, consider partnering with a specialist or engaging KSW-accredited experts for the review function.
 The FMA expects a quality review structure comparable to that for financial audits, even for non-PIE engagements.
+Do not understaff this.
+We have seen first-year engagements where the sustainability file was assigned to a single senior who had never opened the ESRS, and the result was predictable.

 Practical checklist for Austrian audit firms